Overexposed (album)

-Overexposed is the fourth album by the American pop band Maroon 5.
+Overexposed is the fourth studio album by the American rock band Maroon 5.
 It was released on June 20, 2012, by A&M Octone Records.
 The album was recorded between 2011 and 2012 and was driven by the moderate success of their third album, Hands All Over (2010), and later by the enormous success of the re-released edition, which was promoted by the single "Moves like Jagger", recorded featuring Christina Aguilera.
 It is the band's only album not to feature keyboardist, rhythm guitarist and background vocalist Jesse Carmichael, who took a temporary break from performing with the group to focus on his studies and was replaced by musician PJ Morton.
 The band worked with different producers, such as Max Martin, who serves as the album's executive producer, Ryan Tedder of OneRepublic, Shellback and Benny Blanco.

 The accompanying artwork, created by Los Angeles artist Young & Sick, is a colorful collage of illustrations seemingly inspired by the likes of Picasso and a range of modern cartoonists.
 Its title is a smirking allusion to Levine's ubiquity, while its sound is a reflection of how the group wishes to retain the large audience they won once again with "Moves Like Jagger".
 The album's lead single "Payphone", featuring rapper Wiz Khalifa, produced by Shellback and Benny Blanco, was released and performed on The Voice, on April 16, 2012.
 The song was a success, reaching number 2 on the Billboard Hot 100 chart, as well as on the ARIA Charts, while it topped the UK Singles Chart, Canadian Hot 100 and Italian Singles Chart.
 The second single "One More Night", was released on June 19, 2012.
 The song topped the Billboard Hot 100 for nine weeks, becoming their longest Hot 100 reign.
-All of the album's singles – "Daylight", "Love Somebody", "One More Night" and "Payphone" (featuring Wiz Khalifa) – peaked within the Billboard Hot 100's Top 10; the latter two peaked atop the chart.
+The following singles, "Daylight" and "Love Somebody", peaked within the Hot 100's Top 10.

-The album received positive reception from music critics.
+The album was met with mixed reception from music critics.
 Some praised the album, calling it their strongest effort, but others criticized the direction the band decided to take, calling it a failed attempt to go mainstream.
 Additionally, critics and fans alike perceived the album as overly focused on Levine.
 It debuted at number 2 on both the UK Albums Chart – selling 38,000 copies – and the US Billboard 200 chart – selling 222,000 copies.
 According to the International Federation of the Phonographic Industry (IFPI), Overexposed was the 11th global best-selling album of 2012 with sales of 2.2 million copies.
 To promote the album, the band embarked on the Overexposed Tour (2012–2014).